-The District may, but is not obligated to provide transportation to and from the transferring district.
+The district may, but is not obligated to provide transportation to and from the transferring district.

-Transfers out of, or within, the District
+Transfers out of, or within, the district

-If a District school receives a rating of "F" or the District has been classified by the State Board as in need of Level 5 Intensive Support, the District shall timely notify parents, guardians, or students, if over eighteen (18) years of age, as soon as practicable after the school or district designation is made of all options available under Opportunity School Choice.
-The District shall offer the parent or guardian, or the student if the student is over eighteen (18) years of age, an opportunity to submit an application to enroll the student in a school district that has not been classified by the State Board as in need of Level 5 Intensive Support or in a public school that does not have a rating of "F".
+If a District school receives a rating of "For the District has been classified by the State Board as in need of Level 5 Intensive Support, the District shall timely notify parents, guardians, or students, if over eighteen (18) years of age, as soon as practicable after the school or district designation is made of all options available under Opportunity School Choice.
+The district shall offer the parent or guardian, or the student if the student is over eighteen (18) years of age, an opportunity to submit an application to enroll the student in: A school district that has not been classified by the State Board as in need of Level 5 Intensive Support; or If there is more than one school within the district covering the grade level of the student seeking to transfer that does not have a rating of "F", a public school within the district that is nearest to the student's legal residence that does not have a rating of "F"; or If there is not more than one school within the district covering the grade level of the student seeking to transfer that does not have a rating of "F", a public school within the district covering the grade level of the student seeking to transfer that does not have a rating of "F", a public school within the district school that does not have a rating of "F" within a school district that has not been classified by the State Board as in need of Level 5 Intensive Support.